Saint Petersburg: Sports

 Kirov Stadium formerly existed as Zenit's home from 1950 to 1993 and again in 1995, being one of the largest stadiums in the world at the time.
-In 1951 a crowd of 110,000 set the single-game attendance record for Soviet football.
+In 1951, a crowd of 110,000 set the single-game attendance record for Soviet football.
 The stadium was knocked down in 2006, with Zenit temporarily moving to the Petrovsky Stadium before the Krestovsky Stadium was built on the same site as the Kirov Stadium.
 The Krestovsky Stadium opened in 2017, hosting four matches at the 2017 FIFA Confederations Cup, including the final.
 The stadium then hosted seven matches at the 2018 FIFA World Cup, including a semi-final and the third-placed playoff.
 It also hosted seven matches at UEFA Euro 2020, including a quarter-final.
-The stadium was going to host the 2022 UEFA Champions League final, however UEFA removed St Petersburg as host in February 2022, citing the 2022 Russian invasion of Ukraine.
+The stadium was going to host the 2022 UEFA Champions League final, however UEFA removed Saint Petersburg as host in February 2022, citing the 2022 Russian invasion of Ukraine.

-Hockey teams in the city include SKA Saint Petersburg in the KHL, HC VMF St. Petersburg in the VHL, and junior clubs SKA-1946 and Silver Lions in the Russian Major League.
+Hockey teams in the city include SKA Saint Petersburg in the KHL, HC VMF Saint Petersburg in the VHL, and junior clubs SKA-1946 and Silver Lions in the Russian Major League.
 SKA Saint Petersburg is one of the most popular in the KHL, consistently being at or near the top of the league in attendance.
 Along with their popularity, they are one of the best teams in the KHL right now, as they have won the Gagarin Cup twice.
 Well-known players on the team include Pavel Datsyuk, Ilya Kovalchuk, Nikita Gusev, Sergei Shirokov and Viktor Tikhonov.
-During the NHL lockout, stars Ilya Kovalchuk, Sergei Bobrovsky and Vladimir Tarasenko also played for the team.
-They play their home games at Ice Palace Saint Petersburg.
+During the NHL lockout, stars Ilya Kovalchuk, Sergei Bobrovsky, and Vladimir Tarasenko also played for the team.
+They play their home games at SKA Arena.